Digging (a little bit) into KConfig and device tree

 warning: PRINTK (defined at subsys/debug/Kconfig:220) was assigned the value 'n' but got the value 'y'.

-Both of these observations confirm that the `CONFIG_PRINTK’ symbol was not set as expected from the from the prj.conf file.
+as expected from the prj.conf file.
 The reasons is two-fold:

 - In the Zephyr RTOS system, there are hundreds of Kconfig files (called fragments in the Zephyr RTOS nomenclature) that are combined at build time.
 The way the configuration options are finally built is explained in detail in the official Zephyr RTOS documentation and will not be repeated here.
 It is important to note that the prj.conf file is only a small part of how configuration parameters are built.